-According to M. Vincent d'Indy there are many more accents to be found on the up-beat than on the down-beat: it is possible that he is considering, on the one hand, light or purely expressive accents, and on the other hand, certain heavier accents, which really belong to the first beat but which, when written on the upbeat, give an impression of syncopation and are therefore in opposition with the pre-established metrical framework.
+According to M. Vincent d'Indy there are many more accents to be found on the up-beat than on the down-beat: it is possible that he is considering, on the one hand, light or purely expressive accents, and on the other hand, certain heavier accents, which really belong to the first beat but which, when written on the up-beat, give an impression of syncopation and are therefore in opposition with the pre-established metrical framework.

-§ 5. - THE FEMININE RHYTHMIC UNIT .
+§ 5. - The feminine rhythmic unit 1.